zbyszeksmiechowicz/microgateway/kubernetes/docs/automatic_sidecar.md

 - Container Port and Service Port

-In case the container port of your app is not the same as service port defined in your service spec, add a label containerPort in deployment spec.
+In case the container port of your app is not the same as service port defined in your service spec, add a label **containerPort** in deployment spec.

-Please refer to the example mentioned in httpbin example  below.
+Please refer the httpbin samples:
 ```
 ---
 apiVersion: extensions/v1beta1